Hard Drive Data Destruction Policy (Wiping or Physical Destruction)

-We charge a $125 pickup fee to take up to five laptops or ten hard drives for data sanitization (unless we are already onsite for some other purpose).
+We charge a $125 pickup fee to take up to five laptops or ten hard drives for data destruction (unless we are already onsite for some other purpose).
 There is also a $75 charge per hard drive to be sanitized.
 (Keep in mind that some computers, especially servers, may contain multiple drives.)

 We do not remove towers or other desktop computers from the premises.

-For each drive that we can wipe, we’ll provide you with a PDF certificate containing the drive’s serial number and verifying each erasure.
+For each drive that we can wipe, we’ll provide you (the customer) with a PDF certificate containing the drive’s serial number and verifying each erasure.
 In cases where a drive is damaged or otherwise unable to be wiped through normal software-based methods, we will perform secure physical destruction of the drive to ensure all data is irretrievable.

-A certificate of data wipe will be provided for successfully wiped drives, and a photo documenting physical destruction will be provided for drives that must be destroyed.
+A certificate of the data wipe will be provided for successfully wiped drives, and a photo documenting physical destruction will be provided for drives that must be destroyed.

 For internal.
 NOT for Customer: If we are going to be onsite at this customer's location anyway, the wipe fee still applies, although we may at our discretion waive or reduce the pickup fee.